-Panel lavout
+Panel layout

+- 1. Burn back adjustment

+- 2. Wire speed control

+- 3. Voltage control

+- 4. Latch

-- 1. Burn back adjustment - 2.
-Wire speed control - 3.
-Voltage control - 4 Latch - 1.
-Burn back adjustment This determines how much of the wire is left sticking out of the contact tip when welding is stopped.
+1. Burn back adjustment This determines how much of the wire is left sticking out of the contact tip ... when welding is stopped.
 Too much wire and there is a chance of it 'freezing' in the weld pool as it cools, too little and there is a chance that the wire will burn back into the contact tip, necessitating changing of the tip.
-Adjusting the control anti-clockwise increases the amount of wire sticking out of the tip and adjusting it clockwise reduces it. - 2.
-Wire speed control Adjusts the speed of the wire feed system up to a maximum of 23m/min. - 3.
-Voltage control Controls the welding voltage when used in conjunction with a Newarc R4/5000 multi-process or constant voltage power source. - 4.
-Latch Changes the mode of operation of the MIG torch switch between 2T and 4T.
+Adjusting the control anti-clockwise increases the amount of wire sticking out of the tip and adjusting it clockwise reduces it.

+2. Wire speed control Adjusts the speed of the wire feed system up to a maximum of 23m/min.

+3. Voltage control Controls the welding voltage when used in conjunction with a Newarc R4/5000 multi-process or constant voltage power source.

+4. Latch Changes the mode of operation of the MIG torch switch between 2T and 4T.
 In 2T, the MIG torch switch is pressed to start welding and released to stop.
-In 4T, the torch switch is pressed and released to start welding and pressed and released again to stop welding.
+In 4T, the torch switch is pressed and released to start welding.